lingtalfi/Bat/README.md

 History Log
 ------------------

+- 1.166 -- 2019-04-01

+    - update ZipTool::zipByPaths method, now fails if any file couldn't be added to the zip archive.

 - 1.165 -- 2019-03-29

     - update ZipTool::zipByPaths method, now fails if no files are added (empty zip)